An African safari.

 What also sets Namibia apart is how easy it is to drive yourself there.
 Roads are well maintained, and in Etosha you can explore independently for greater flexibility and value.
 Namibia’s currency, the Namibian dollar, is pegged to the South African rand (rather than US dollars), so you get more for your money.

 Namibia also offers lots of other activities, as well as safaris.
 You could kayak with seals off Swakopmund’s coast, go in search of desert-dwelling insects and reptiles, or try sandboarding in the Namib Desert.
 The list continues with a visit to Fish River Canyon (the largest canyon in Africa), and a trip to photograph Sossusvlei and nearby clay pan Dead Vlei at sunrise and sunset.

 Rock art at Twyfelfontein shines a light onto ancient San Bushman culture.
-You can also head out on walks with surviving communities of San Bushmen to see their tracking and fire-making skills, passed down through the generations.
+You can also head out on walks with surviving communities of San People to see their tracking and fire-making skills, passed down through the generations.

 When it comes to safari, Etosha is Namibia’s primary destination, where you’ll find the greatest wildlife density.
 A mix of grass plains, woodland and water holes attract lion, leopard, cheetah, giraffe, rhino and various antelope species.